Sidebar navigation

 - Dr Daphne Kaklamanou | Behaviour Change in health related behaviour (e.g. exercise, smoking) and within more specific populations (e.g. diabetes, obesity); Self-Regulation in Health Behaviour – specifically looking at trade-offs within health behaviours (e.g. compensatory health beliefs, self-licensing); User experience of Patient Reported Outcome Measures (PROMS) and new technologies

-- Dr Nils Niederstrasser | Biopsychosocial factors influencing different aspects of pain; Recovery from post-surgical pain; Interactions between pain and cognition; Specific projects: Can we use markers of speech to assess pain?; Can we reduce pain and/or pain catastrophizing using text-based information?; Observing Pain in Others – Effects on Pain Catastrophizing
+- Dr Nils Niederstrasser | Biopsychosocial factors influencing different aspects of pain; Recovery from post-surgical pain; Interactions between pain and cognition.

-- Dr Axelle Philippon | Moral injury in the context of child protection team work
+- Dr Axelle Philippon | Moral injury in the context of child protection team work; Memory and traumatic experiences of vulnerable children and adults; vulnerable adults and children at risk of offending.

 - Dr Lorenzo Stafford | Sensory system (mainly smell and taste) influences on eating and drinking behaviour; Alcohol, addiction (inc gambling); Eating behaviour – obesity, eating disorders, food neophobia and picky eating; The emotion of Disgust and its many faces.

-- Dr Darren Van Laar | Organisational Psychology and Human Factors; The Quality of Working Life and job satisfaction of employees, and comparisons across occupational sub groups (e.g. nurses, barristers, teachers) or countries (e.g. UK, Turkey, Spain), including stress and wellbeing; Applied psychology projects; Psychometric scale construction.
+- Dr Darren Van Laar | Organisational Psychology and Human Factors; The Quality of Working Life and job satisfaction of employees, and comparisons across occupational sub groups (e.g. nurses, barristers, teachers) or countries, including stress and wellbeing; Applied psychology projects; Psychometric scale construction.

 - Dr Emine Gurbuz | Emotional contagion via reading and therapeutic implications of reading interventions

 - Dr. Nina Attridge | The development of reasoning, critical thinking and decision making skills through education.
-Dual-processes in reasoning
+Dual-processes in reasoning.

-- Dr.Alessandra Fasulo | Communication in Healthcare settings; Atypical interactions (i.e. with and between people with language impairments of different nature); Autism seen through autobiographical and narrative data; Conversation analysis projects.
+- Dr.Alessandra Fasulo | Communication in healthcare settings; Atypical interaction (i.e. interaction involving people with different ways of communicating, or language impairments); Autism seen through autobiographical and narrative data; Conversation analysis projects.

-- Dr Emine Gurbuz | Social interactions and double-empathy problem in autistic adults; Mental health and well-being in autistic university students; Cross-cultural comparisons of experiences of autistic university students.
+- Dr Emine Gurbuz | Social interactions and double-empathy problem in autistic adults; Mental health and well-being in autistic university students; Cross-cultural comparisons of experiences of autistic university students; Stigma and prejudices against autistic adults.

 - Dr Steven Kapp | Autism and social justice (personality or advocacy); Autistic people’s experiences and identity; Views on supports and treatments of autism; Employment of autistic adults.